Equations in Burnside groups: Action on a limit tree

 Passing to the limit we get $\limo \dist{\phi_k(g^q_k)z_k}{z'_k} \leq \dist zy + \dist y{z'} \leq \dist z{z'}$, which completes the proof of Point~\ref{enu: shortening peripheral - shortening pairs - non-decreasing}. \end{proof}

-\begin{proof}[Proof of \autoref{res: shortening peripheral - main theo}] Let $v_c$ be the vertex of $S$ associated to the peripheral subtree $T \cap \bar P(c)$.
-Let $v^+$ be a vertex of $S$ whose corresponding vertex tree contains $o^+$.
-Recall that $o^+$ is the $\omega$-limit of a sequence of points $(o^+_k)$ which all lie in the thick part $X^+_k$ of $X_k$.
-Consequently $o^+$ belongs to a transverse component of $T$.
-Hence we can assume that $v^+$ is not in the orbit of $v_c$.

-\begin{rema*} This property is precisely the reason that motivated the definition of the restricted energy.
-It will greatly simplify the arguments to have the point $o^+$ outside of the peripheral tree $P(c)$. \end{rema*}

-\begin{nota} For simplicity we denote by $N_c$ the pointwise stabilizer of $\bar P(c)$.
+For the remainder of this section, we assume that $\rho > 0$.
+We also fix a cone point $c \in \mathcal C$ and denote by $v_c$ the vertex of $S_\Lambda$ corresponding to the peripheral component $\bar P(c)$. \begin{nota} We write $N_c$ for the pointwise stabilizer of $\bar P(c)$.
 It is also the stabilizer of every edge of $S$ adjacent to $v_c$.
-In addition, we write $K_c$ for the peripheral subgroup of $v_c$ (see \autoref{sec: modular group}).
+In addition, we denote by $K_c$ the peripheral subgroup of $v_c$ (see \autoref{sec: modular group}).
 Concretely it is the pre-image of the torsion part of the finitely generated abelian group $Q_c = L_c / N_c$. \end{nota}

-The arguments in the proof of the are quite technical.
-We break it into several parts.